TRANSLATE THIS PAGE

 This is because housing not only helps students to practice their English-language skills outside of the classroom, but it is also an amazing cultural experience!

-All students in AT and in Pre-AT are required to live with Americans in one of the following housing options:
+All students in AT and in Pre-AT are required to live in one of the following housing options:

 - Homestay (living with American hosts)

-The housing type that is available to students depends on their level in the program and the time of year when they start their AT program.
+The housing type that is available to students may depend on their level in the program and the time of year when they start their AT program.
 Please see below for more information.

-AT students who do not live in ELI-approved housing may lose their conditional admission to university.
+AT students who do not live in ELI-approved housing may lose their conditional admission to the University.

 Learn more about AT housing options